 Director, Training and Operations

-Angela Lehoux is a coder with 25 years of experience in inpatient, outpatient and emergency room coding; an instructor and education specialist for Libman Education courses; and Director of Training and Operations for Libman Education where she is responsible for ensuring that our training is accurate, easily accessible, and challenging.
+Angela Lehoux is a coder with 25 years of experience in inpatient, outpatient and emergency room coding; an instructor and education specialist for Libman Education courses; and Director of Education for Libman Education where she is responsible for ensuring that our training is accurate, easily accessible, and challenging.
 Angela believes in the transformational power of education to help individuals achieve their personal and career goals and for institutions to achieve operating success.
 She develops and reviews course content and is the teacher for Libman Education’s Medical Coder Career Program (MCCP), courses on ICD-10-CM and ICD-10-PCS, and review courses for the CCA, CCS, CIC, and COC credentials.
 Angela holds a bachelor’s degree in Healthcare Management.

 “I am really enjoying these classes and I just love the whole set up!” — MCCP Inpatient Student

 “Thank you so much for all your support and guidance throughout the program and I look forward to working with Libman in the future for my education needs.
 I would recommend Libman to any of my fellow Coders as well.” — MCCP Inpatient Student

 “I truly thank you Libman Group for your wonderful courses that have contributed to my success.” — Leslie Jay Corn, CCS, CPC, CCA/ER Coding Analyst/Boston Medical Center OR LogixHealth